deeg-deeg-deeg/gfx-seq/README.md

 # GFX-SEQ
 a graphics based sequenzer for the Monome Norns environment

-an overview can be found below or as a PDF at "github.com/deeg-deeg-deeg/manuals"
+an overview can be found below or as a PDF at <a href="github.com/deeg-deeg-deeg/manuals">github.com/deeg-deeg-deeg/manuals"</a>

 "GFX-SEQ" <br>
 Graphic-Pattern Sequencer <br>